 Committee Role Links into Board Executive Management Committee The Committee's role is to monitor all activities of the Company and executive management in accordance with Board-approved policies, and to act as the central decision-making committee for executive management.
 The Executive Management Committee (EMC) meets at least monthly and as otherwise required.
 The EMC reports to the Board.
-Underwriting Committee The Committee's role is to monitor all business written by the Company, ensuring that it is consistent with the Company's business objectives and strategy, and ensuring that the Company and its underwriting divisions comply with the Underwriting Policy.
+Underwriting Committee The Committee's role is to monitor all business written by the Company, ensuring that it is consistent with the Company's business objectives and strategy, and ensuring that the Company, its underwriting divisions and business units comply with the Underwriting Policy.
 The Underwriting Committee meets at least on a quarterly basis.
 The Chair of the Committee provides a written report directly to the Board summarising the key operations of the Underwriting Function and performance of business written against plan on a quarterly basis.
-Claims Committee The Committee's role is to ensure that the Company complies with the Claims Policy, in particular to ensure case reserves are adequate and calculated on a consistent and prudent basis, to monitor, understand and report on emerging claims trends and to monitor the delegation of claims settlement.
-The Claims Committee meets at least on a quarterly basis.
-The Chair of the Committee provides a written report directly to the Board summarising the material claims activity and claims trends for the Company on a quarterly basis.
-Operations Committee The Committee's role is to ensure that the Company has operational procedures and IT systems that are fit for purpose, robust and secure; outsourcing arrangements are operating effectively; operational procedures incorporate guidance from the Legal & Compliance Functions in respect of legal and/or regulatory requirements; business continuity / disaster recovery plans are in place.
+Operations Committee The Committee's role is to ensure that the Company has operational procedures that are fit for purpose, robust and secure; outsourcing arrangements are operating effectively; operational procedures including operational resilience, incorporate guidance from the Legal & Compliance Functions in respect of legal and/or regulatory requirements; business continuity plans are in place.
 The Operations Committee meets at least on a quarterly basis.
-The Chair of the Committee provides a written report directly to the Board summarising material operational matters, IT developments and integration on a quarterly basis.
-Outsourcing Committee The Committee's role is to monitor all outsourcing arrangements for the Company, including intra-group, third-party and Managing General Agent outsourced activities.
+The Chair of the Committee provides a written report directly to the Board summarising material operational matters.
+The Head of IT Governance and Operational Resilience provides a quarterly update to the Board summarising material relating to Operational Resilience matters.
+Delegated Authority Oversight Committee The Committee's role is to monitor outsourcing arrangements relating to Managing General Agent and Third Party outsourced activities.
 The Chair of the Committee provides a written report directly to the Board summarising key outsourcing arrangements on a quarterly basis.
-Actuarial Committee The Committee's role is to oversee the calculation of the reserves and capital requirements of the Company, ensuring that they adequately reflect the Company's The Chair of the Committee provides a written report directly to the Board summarising the reserving and capital positions of the Company on a quarterly basis.
+Reserving Committee The Committee's role is to oversee the calculation of the reserves and capital requirements of the Company, ensuring that they adequately reflect the Company's risk profile and comply with the relevant rules and regulations.
+It also ensures that the Company complies with the Claims Policy, in particular to ensure case reserves are adequate and calculated on a consistent and prudent basis, to monitor, understand and report on emerging claims trends and to monitor the delegation of claims settlement.
+The Head of Actuarial Function provides a written report directly to the Board summarising the reserving and capital positions of the Company on a quarterly basis.